-The city of Tokyo combines old-world sensibilities and modernity unlike any place on earth.
+A visit to Tokyo can feel simultaneously like travelling 100 years into the future and 200 years into the past.
 The city (and Japan in general) is a grand dichotomy of cultural traditions mixed with mind-bending technology.
-Finding a hotel in this vast expanse can be overwhelming, so local experts at Culture Trip have hand-selected some of the city’s best places to stay to showcase Japan’s past, present and future.
+Finding a hotel in this vast expanse can be overwhelming, so we’ve hand-selected some of the best places to stay in Tokyo that showcase Japan’s past, present and future.

-Easily the coolest hotel in Tokyo, Trunk is a small boutique in Shibuya that goes big on minimalist contemporary design.
+Easily the coolest hotel in Tokyo, TRUNK is a small boutique in Shibuya that goes big on minimalist contemporary design.
 Everything in the hotel is made from local recycled materials, giving guests and locals something to feel good about while swigging down their world-class cocktails.
 Behind the hotel is a 130-year-old shrine, which inspired the popular Onden Guardian Dog cocktails.
-A short walk from Trunk is the massive Yoyogi Park which houses the Meiji Shrine, dedicated to Emperor Meiji and Empress Shoken and opened in 1920.
+A short walk from TRUNK is the massive Yoyogi Park which houses the Meiji Shrine, dedicated to Emperor Meiji and Empress Shoken and opened in 1920.

 A ryokan is a traditional Japanese inn and Hotel Niwa attempts to give guests a feel of these lodgings with a contemporary twist.
 Rooms are modern in terms of amenities (the rain showers are a nice touch), but the design with shoji screen windows and tatami-mat inspired carpeting is meant to bring you back to a simpler time.
 For one of the most relaxing dining experiences, check out the Yukuri restaurant set in a Zen garden.
-Bookworms should take a stroll to nearby Jimbocho, Tokyo’s used bookstore district, where you can peruse through more than 150 individual bookstores for rare finds.
+Bookworms should take a stroll to nearby Jimbocho, Tokyo’s used bookstore district, where you can peruse more than 150 bookstores for rare finds.

-A new take on the classic Tokyo capsule hotel, this iteration entices millennials with free beer, free breakfast, free coffee, and ample meeting and working spaces.
-Inside the capsules themselves, you can project movies onto the wall from your phone or computer, fully recline the beds, and program an alarm to gradually wake you.
+A new take on the classic Tokyo capsule hotel, this iteration entices millennials with free beer, free breakfast, free coffee, and ample meeting and work spaces.
+Inside the capsules themselves, you can project movies onto the wall from your phone or computer, fully recline the beds and programme an alarm to gradually wake you.
 Welcome to the future indeed.